equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

 ### `environmentConfig`

-The `environmentConfig` section is to set environment specific settings for each component
+The `environmentConfig` section is to set environment-specific settings for each component.

 #### `replicas`